Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 Then another row of round rolls.

-Place both sides of the egg together.
-Continue to fix each new row with needles so that the pattern does not move.
+Place both parts of the egg together.
+Continue to secure each new row with needles so that the pattern does not move.

 master24

 Make 8 curls.
-This will require ¼ part of the strip.
-How to do them can be clearly seen in the image below.
+To do this you will need ¼ of the strip.
+How to make them can be clearly seen in the image below.

 master25